 Hospital Discharge Planning for Seniors: A Family Guide

 The call usually comes with almost no warning.
-A parent went into the hospital after a fall or a bout of pneumonia, and now a case manager is on the phone saying she will be ready to leave tomorrow.
+A parent went into the hospital after a fall or a bout of pneumonia, and now a case manager is on the phone saying she'll be ready to leave tomorrow.
 Where she goes next, and who helps her once she gets there, often gets decided in a single rushed conversation.
 Families who know how discharge planning works walk in with questions ready.
-The ones who do not tend to accept the first plan offered, and sometimes that plan sends a parent home before she can safely manage.
+The ones who don't walk in ready tend to accept the first plan offered, and sometimes that plan sends a parent home before she can safely manage.

 Discharge planning is the hospital's process for deciding what happens after a patient leaves.
 By federal rule, Medicare-participating hospitals have to screen patients who are likely to need follow-up care and build a discharge plan with the patient and family.
 In practice the quality of that planning varies a lot, and the person it affects most is often the least informed person in the room.
-Here is how the process actually works and where you have leverage.
+Here's how the process actually works and where you can push back.

 The four places a parent gets discharged to